CD 3303 Neurodiagnosis for Chiropractic Practice

 RMO 3302 Original Research Project Development and Completion

 Identification of a faculty research supervisor, completion of Research Ethics Board (REB) approval, as necessary, and a written report of the research of sufficient quality for submission for publication are required.
 The supervisor and course coordinator provide support with proposal creation, research design and analysis.
 Online resources are available.
-Students will receive a certificate of completion for this course.

-Note: Successful completion of RMO 3302 will replace RM 3301 and RM 4301.
+NOTE: Successful completion of RMO 3302 will replace RM 3301 and RM 4301.

 RMO 3303 Student Research Apprenticeship